MD2706GIT/FAQ400/README.md

 **FAQ40012A:**       Service program.
 Procedures included:

-- isCalledFrom: Check if a given program is in call stack
+- *isCalledFrom*: Check if a given program is in call stack

 **PSDS:**            External definition for Program Status Data Structure